The largest artillery caliber in the USSR. The biggest guns

 5. Soviet mortar "Oka".

-6. German "Big Bertha".
+6. German "Big Bertha"

-Let's consider each participant in more detail.
+Let's look at each participant in more detail.

 "Basilica"